Cacti/plugin_reportit/README.md

 * Mark Brugnoli-Vinten (aka netniV)

+* Larry Adams (aka TheWitness)

 ## Purpose

-This plugin creates tabular reports which can be exported to CSV, SML and XML as well.
+This plugin creates tabular reports from RRDfile data which will be archived and optionally Emailed to a user or users.

 ## Features